BumpScosity/NovaScript/README.md

-# Lexer-And-Parser
+# NovaScript
-A simple Lexer and Parser designed in C++.
+A very early work in progress scripting language with a basic C style syntax.